The Bob Edwards Show

-The Bob Edwards Show was an American radio program broadcast from 2004 to 2014 by Sirius XM Satellite Radio every weekday morning at 8 a.m.
-Eastern, with repeats at 8 a.m.
-Central, 7 a.m.
-Pacific, 6 p.m.
-Mountain, and the next day at 7 a.m.
-Eastern.
-The program was heard on the Sirius XM Public Radio station at XM channel 121 and Sirius channel 205, and was also available 24/7 on XM Radio Online and Sirius Internet Radio.
+The Bob Edwards Show was an American radio program broadcast from 2004 to 2014 by Sirius XM Satellite Radio every weekday morning, with encore re-broadcasts throughout the day/evening and before the next morning's show.
+The program was heard on the Sirius XM Public Radio station at XM channel 121 and Sirius channel 205, and was also available on XM Radio Online and Sirius Internet Radio.

+Description and history

-The show was hosted by Bob Edwards, a Peabody Award-winning member of the National Radio Hall of Fame.
-Edwards was once the co-host of National Public Radio's All Things Considered, and hosted NPR's Morning Edition from the first episode to April 30, 2004 when he was reassigned to another position within NPR, despite email objections from more than 50,000 listeners.
+The show's host and namesake, Bob Edwards, was a Peabody Award-winning member of the National Radio Hall of Fame.
+Edwards was once the co-host of National Public Radio's All Things Considered and hosted NPR's Morning Edition for "nearly 25 years" from the first episode to April 30, 2004 when he was reassigned to another position within NPR, despite email objections from more than 50,000 listeners.
 Edwards left his new assignment almost immediately, as Hugh Panero, CEO of XM Radio, offered Edwards a daily show.

 The Bob Edwards Show continued the tradition of interviewing interesting people in all walks of life that Edwards exemplified on Morning Edition, but now in long form.
 Edwards told the NewsHour with Jim Lehrer's Terrance Smith, "The longest interview I could do on the air for Morning Edition was eight minutes.
 Now I can interview someone for up to an hour.
 So it's a freer, more open, more relaxed and enjoyable conversation.
 The program's really about conversation."
 The show's first broadcast was on October 4, 2004, staffed by experienced public radio veterans.
 The first program included weekly political commentator Washington Post columnist David S. Broder, USA Today Supreme Court reporter Joan Biskupic, former CBS News anchor Walter Cronkite, and Eugene Robinson, author of Last Dance in Havana.
+Additional guests included US President Jimmy Carter, activist Ralph Nader, historian Simon Schama, journalist Mike Wallace, musician Bonnie Raitt, and basketball coach Phil Jackson.

 Sirius XM Radio also produced the compilation program Bob Edwards Weekend, distributed by Public Radio International for use by "terrestrial" public radio stations.
 It premiered on January 7–8, 2006, consisting of re-edited interviews from the weekday program.

 The show's last live episode aired on September 26, 2014.
 Public Radio International, which paid Sirius XM to broadcast the show on weekends, continued to air reruns, but no longer does.